 - Arrogant as a marble bust. 🏛️

-23. Arrogant as a judge on the bench
+23. As arrogant as a judge on the bench

-Meaning: Someone who believes they have the final say and are always right.
+Meaning: That simile for arrogance describes Someone who believes they have the final say and are always right.

 Example Sentences: